 It is the student’s responsibility to understand the policies listed in this syllabus as these are the guidelines that the instructor will follow for grading, attendance, etc. It is also every student’s responsibility to read and understand the college policies included in the student handbook as they may apply in the case of an incomplete grade or withdrawal.
-In addition to this syllabus, all students should be aware of the district Administrative Regulations that articulate student rights
+In addition to this syllabus, all students should be aware of the district Administrative Regulations that articulate student rights and responsibilities.

 MCC Student Handbook https://www.mesacc.edu/student-life/services-campus-resources